-Elegancia MEP is a Qatari Grade A MEP contractor with over 5,500 workforce, 15 PMP Certified project Managers and +20 MMUP (Ministry of Municipality and Urban Planning) Certified staff.
+Elegancia MEP is a Qatari Grade A mechanical, electrical and plumbing (MEP) contractor with over 5,500 workforce, 15 PMP Certified project Managers and +20 MMUP (Ministry of Municipality and Urban Planning) Certified staff.

 Elegancia MEP offers MEP Solutions to clients in Engineering, Procurement, Construction and Commissioning of MEP Building Services.